 Pigs naturally like to live in forests, especially where there are oak trees that make acorns, because pigs like to eat acorns.
 At first people hunted wild pigs in the forest.
 The male wild pigs are called boars.
 But wild boars are very dangerous to hunt.
 They are smart and they have long sharp tusks and teeth.

 It is much safer to domesticate pigs and have them tame, although even tame pigs can still be very dangerous (still, people are more dangerous to pigs than pigs are to people!).
 People first began to keep tame pigs about 10000 BC, in Central Asia.
 From Central Asia, tame pigs spread slowly east to China, and south-west to West Asia and North Africa.
+People also tamed pigs separately in Europe, maybe about the same time.
+In central Europe (what's now southern Germany and Austria), people combined their pigs with the salt from the big salt mines there and got really good at preserving pig meat by making it into hams and bacon and sausages.

 But from at least 1500 BC, Egyptian people seem to have thought that pigs were kind of yucky, something only poor people would eat.
-Possibly as a result of Egyptians conquering them during the New Kingdom, most Semitic people in West Asia, including not only Jews but also other people like the Phoenicians and the Arabs, would not eat pig meat.
+Possibly as a result of Egyptians conquering them during the New Kingdom, most Semitic people in West Asia, including not only most Jews but also other people like the Phoenicians and the Arabs, would not eat pig meat.
 The Bible and the Koran both say that Jews and Muslims should not eat pig meat.
 Further south in India, too, most people did not eat pig meat.

 Video of a pig